mkraenz/you-are-awesome-app-backend/README.md

 - Sends a notification email on user reported content (i.e. inappropriate or objectionable content).
 - Register for push notifications
+- Unregister from push notifications
+- Send Push notifications

 ## Deployment

+WARNING: Sending push notifications is in a separate deploy command, in order to hide the URI.

 - Ensure a `.env` file exists with environment variables set properly. (see password manager)
 - `yarn deploy:test`